 Distribution of long double rows of large stones with a cairn or stone circle at both ends.

 Long double rows of large stones with a cairn or stone circle at both ends are very rare.
-The West Kennet and Beckhampton Avenue rows leading from The Santuary and The Cove respectively to the henge and stone circles at Avebury and the destroyed row leading between a concentric stone circle and henge at Broomend of Crichie, North are the only known examples.
+The West Kennet and Beckhampton Avenue rows leading from The Santuary and The Cove respectively to the henge and stone circles at Avebury are the only certain examples although the destroyed row leading between a concentric stone circle and henge at Broomend of Crichie, North (not shown) may have represented a third.
+This stone row is not included here because the size of the stones is not known even although it probably included large stones – we cannot be sure.
 Regional rarity of form is a demonstrable characteristic of stone rows of all kinds and should never be used as a reason to doubt their identification.

 Long double rows composed of smaller sized stones

-Distribution of all long double rows of smaller sized stones.
+Distribution of all long double rows of small and or medium-sized stones.

-Long double rows composed of smaller sized stones are definitely to be found mainly in SW England, but examples also exist in Wales, Northern England, Argyll and Isles and Northern Scotland.
+Long double rows composed of smaller sized stones are found mainly in SW England, but examples also exist in Wales, Northern England and Northern Scotland.
 Away from SW England this kind of row is unusual, but nevertheless they are found in areas where other types dominate.
 This “mixing” of types probably illustrates the diverse character of the rituals connected to stone rows and again emphasises a flexible attitude and a willingness to engage with or possibly experiment with related forms of the same belief.

-Distribution of long double rows of smaller sized stones with no associated terminal cairns or stone circles.
+Distribution of long double rows of smaller sized stones with no terminal cairns or stone circles.